 What are the reasons for developing an addiction to drugs?

 The reasons why you may develop an addiction to drugs are many, and modern researchers have failed to pin down one definitive set of causes.
-Most researchers agree that drug addiction arises due to environmental and genetic characteristics.
+Most researchers agree that drug addiction arises due to environmental factors and genetic characteristics, according to the national institute on drug abuse, addiction is a chronic disease similar to type II diabetes, cancer, and cardiovascular disease.
 You are also more likely to develop an addiction to drugs if you suffer from a physical or sexual traumatic experience during your childhood.
+But it can also come down to the people you surround yourself with as many drug addicts admit that peer pressure was the reason they first started using drugs.

 You are also more likely to develop an addiction to drugs if you suffer from a common mental health ailment.
 This is because people who suffer from mental health ailments are known to ‘self-medicate’ the symptoms of these underlying illnesses with illicit or prescription drugs.
 Examples of these ailments include anxiety, depression, schizophrenia, Post Traumatic Stress Disorder (PTSD) and an eating disorder.

 How do I overcome a drug addiction?

 By far the best way to overcome a drug addiction is to attend an inclient drug treatment clinic where a drug rehab and drug detox programme can be undertaken.
 Here, you will be detoxed safely off your drug of choice in a controlled manner.
 You will then benefit from therapies that address the mental aspect of drug addiction.

 For a free telephone assessment, contact us today on 01253 847 553 , or alternatively, submit an enquiry through this website.